 - a student doing work experience as part of a higher or further education course

 - of compulsory school age

-- a volunteer or doing voluntary work
+- · a volunteer or doing voluntary work

 - on a government or European programme

-- · work shadowing
+- work shadowing

-The NMW and NLW rates
+How much are the NMW and NLW rates?

 The rates are updated annually, during April.
-Since 1 April 2021, the rates per hour are:
+Since 1 April 2024, the rates per hour are: